 Google add-ons were introduced in 2014 as a way to bring additional functionality to Google Docs and Sheets by installing plugins published by third-party developers.

-Add-ons can be browsed and installed directly from within G Suite by clicking the “Add-ons’ tab in the main menu of any document you’re working on.
-The fact that these add-ons are so easy to install and seem to be officially approved by Google may lull users into a false sense of security that they are as safe as using G Suite itself, but in fact third-party add-ons can introduce new security risks into your organization.
+Add-ons can be browsed and installed directly from within Google Workspace by clicking the “Add-ons’ tab in the main menu of any document you’re working on.
+The fact that these add-ons are so easy to install and seem to be officially approved by Google may lull users into a false sense of security that they are as safe as using Google Workspace itself, but in fact, third-party add-ons can introduce new security risks into your organization.

 What are Google Add-Ons and Why Use Them?

-Add-ons extend the native functionality of Google Docs and Sheets and can help to increase productivity and efficiency of document creation, add functionality such as electronic signatures, and improve opportunities for collaboration and communication within G Suite.
+Add-ons extend the native functionality of Google Docs and Sheets and can help to increase the productivity and efficiency of document creation, add functionality such as electronic signatures, and improve opportunities for collaboration and communication within Google Workspace.

 Some examples of the most popular add-ons for Docs include:

-- EasyBib – automatically cite books and journals and generate a bibliography
+- EasyBib – automatically cites books and journals and generates a bibliography

 - Table of contents – automatically create a clickable table of contents in the sidebar